-I was looking through my pictures and found that I did have a picture of the Canadian Flag quilt that I made for my brother back in the early 90's.
+I was looking through my photos and found that I had a picture of the Canadian Flag quilt that I made for my brother back in the early 90's.
 This is the one that he took off the wall and shoved into a drawer because he was mad at the government for something.
 I wonder if he'll ever put it back up or if he's still mad? lol!

 Now that I look at the picture, I see that it could have used more quilting.
 I didn't know what to do with it at the time so I just did enough to hold it together.

 I'm going to be away for a couple of days, so there won't be posts this weekend.
 Oh no- computer withdrawals- AAAAGGHHHHH!!!!!

 Wednesday, March 10, 2010

 I just finished typing a long blog post, then I hit the wrong button and everything disappeared- grrrr!
 Now I have to start over again.

 I used to be a collector of chicken and rooster fabric, ornaments, etc, but it all got to be too much.
 I don't buy anything like that anymore.
 In fact, I'm not buying anything at all except for food, gas, propane and paying for vehicle maintenance.
 I made a New Year's resolution that I wasn't going to spend any money in 2010 unless I absolutely had to.
 But that's another long story, so I'll get back to the chickens.